AdaCore/spark2014/docs/lrm/source/packages.rst

    implementation of the ``package_specification`` and its body satisfy the predicate given in the Initial_Condition aspect.]

-.. _tu-pr-fa-initial_condition_aspects-07:
+.. _tu-fe-initial_condition_aspects-07:

-7. An Initial_Condition aspect is a sort of postcondition for the elaboration of both the specification and body of a package.
-If present on a package, then its *Boolean_*\ ``expression`` defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
-[The expression of the Initial_Condition cannot denote a state abstraction.
-This means that to express properties of hidden state, functions declared in the visible part acting on the state abstractions of the package must be used.]
+7. Each variable or indirectly referenced state abstraction in an Initial_Condition aspect of a package Q which is declared immediately within the visible part of Q shall be initialized during the elaboration of Q and be denoted by a ``name`` of an ``initialization_item`` of the Initializes aspect of Q.

 .. _etu-initial_condition_aspects-vr: